piriwata/pubScale/README.md

 ## Setup

-To get started with PubScale, follow these simple steps:
+To get started with PubScale, follow these steps:

 1. Create a table in the planetScale database to store your obsidian notes.
 The table name can be freely set.
 Column names are currently fixed for `title` and `content`.
    For example, enter the following command in the planetScale console.